 Building end-to-end AI applications is challenging, and building the next generation of AI applications, such as online learning and RL is even more challenging.
-That’s because these applications exhibit a large variety of computational patterns (e.g., data processing, simulations, model training, model serving), and none of the existing frameworks can efficiently support all these patterns at scale.
+That’s because these applications exhibit a large variety of computational patterns (e.g., data processing, simulations, model training, and model serving), and none of the existing frameworks can efficiently support all these patterns at scale.

-Richard Liaw illustrates how Ray can seamlessly and efficiently support these computational patterns, and hence provides an ideal platform for building AI applications.
-This will be hands on, and you’ll take a deep dive into Ray, learn its API, and implement several state-of-the-art AI applications including an end-to-end application that involves training an RL model and serving predictions from it.
+Richard Liaw illustrates how Ray can seamlessly and efficiently support these computational patterns and hence provides an ideal platform for building AI applications.
+You’ll take a deep dive into Ray, learn its API, and implement several state-of-the-art AI applications, including an end-to-end application that involves training an RL model and serving predictions from it.

 Richard Liaw is a PhD student in the Berkeley Artificial Intelligence Research (BAIR) Lab and RISELab at UC Berkeley working with Joseph Gonzalez, Ion Stoica, and Ken Goldberg.
 He’s worked on a variety of different areas, ranging from robotics to reinforcement learning to distributed systems.
 He’s working on Ray, a distributed execution engine for AI applications; RLlib, a scalable reinforcement learning library; and Tune, a distributed framework for model training.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com